Being in the media and being powerful are not the same thing

 It is a mistake to confuse being in the media a lot and being powerful.
 It is true powerful people with important roles will be in the media a lot.
 Any Prime Minister will be news, because the office confers great power which they will exercise.
 Lots of people who run departments, quangos and big companies are never in the media though their decisions affect many.
 It is also true people with important offices who in practice exercise little or no power will also be in the media.
 The media rarely probes why someone in office writes, speaks or acts as they do, though many people in such roles are but actors and actresses reading out other people’s lines.
 The media rarely probes this situation.
 There are then many people who get into the media a lot because they say controversial or difficult things, though they may have absolutely no influence over government and events at all.

 It is popular with the media to report splits and disagreements within parties.
 They will both condemn a party for being split, and at other times complain it is brain dead if it does not have enough arguments about the best way forward.
 The media both says it wants more open debate, and tries to make that impossible by declaring anyone of us who holds a different view from our leadership to be disloyal.
 There are times when the media does more than report splits.
-They often seek to create then.
+They often seek to create them.
 It will invite two people from the same party who are not in disagreement to create a disagreement in a studio to illustrate some thesis they have of what is going on.

 There are of course factions and splits within major parties and sometimes these matter and should be reported.
 Again there needs to be some assessment of numbers and influence.
 Today Anna Soubry is a much quoted and much interviewed MP, because the media expect her to be critical of the PM and of the Brexit policy of the government.
 She may be good box office, but it is difficult to believe she is influential given the difference between her views and those of most of the party.